GadzoinksOfficial/gadzoinks_ComfyUI/README.md

 Then add the Gadzoinks node to your workflow, the same as you would add 'Save Image' node (you can use both to save locally and to gadzoinks cloud).

 Node Options

-upload image - if false don't upload . useful if you are just playing around private storage - your image will only be visible to you age - we ask that you rate your image 4,12,17 (G,PG,R) set_name - (optional) sets are used to organize a batch of images that are created together.
+upload image - if false don't upload . useful if you are just playing around private storage - your image will only be visible to you.

+age - we ask that you rate your image 4,12,17 (G,PG,R)

+set_name - (optional) sets are used to organize a batch of images that are created together.
 In the app you can easily view just a set, mark the ones to keep and remove the rest with a click.